Boat Maintenance Tips For Winter

 The method you use for protecting the exterior of your vessel comes down to personal preference.
-Both options offer adequate protection from the elements, but which to choose is up to you.
+Using a waterproof cover that fits snugly over the top of your boat is best.
+Choosing either a boat cover or shrink wrap will offer adequate protection from the elements, but which to choose is up to you.

 This type of cover ranges in price and install quality.
 Owners tend to hire professionals to install it own their boats.
 Shrink wrap does provide waterproof protection but its non-breathable.
 If moisture gets under the wrap it may cause damage such as mildew up to rot damage.

 Canvas Boat Covers